music influence explorer

 The Faces

-Rod Stewart's group shared the Stones' loose, boozy rock and roll spirit.
+Rod Stewart's band matched their loose, boozy rock and roll spirit.

 1970s · Rock